kevinmatthes/libstring/CONTRIBUTING.md

 string_t    text    = "foo";
 ```

-If possible, symbols shall be grouped alphabetically be first their types and
+If possible, symbols shall be grouped alphabetically by first their types and
 then their identifiers.
 Thereby, the qualifier `const` is considered part of
 the type name and, hence, to be shelved in within the "c" section.